 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translations at reporting date exchange rates, of monetary assets and liabilities denominated in foreign currencies are recognised in the profit or loss within the statement of changes in net assets.
-Assets and liabilities denominated in foreign currency are translated to NZD at the exchange rate prevailing at reporting date.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at period end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the Statement of Comprehensive Income.

+Investments and other monetary assets and liabilities denominated in foreign currency are translated to NZD at the exchange rate prevailing at the reporting date.